ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/how-to/setup-aggressive-caching.dotnet.markdown

 Despite the fact that the aggressive cache uses the notifications to invalidate the cache, it is still possible to get stale data because of the time needed to receive the notification from the server.
 {WARNING/}

+Options for aggressive caching can be set in the document store conventions:

+{CODE aggressive_cache_conventions@ClientApi\HowTo\SetupAggressiveCaching.cs /}

 We can activate this mode globally from the store or per session.

 To activate this mode globally from the store we just need to add one of the following lines: